About

 In 2004, after 31 years of service to Colorado State University, Karen Wedge retired.
 Jody Jessup Anger, the Assistant Director of Women’s Programs and Studies was appointed Interim Director.
 In fall 2005, Chris Linder served as the Director for five years, through summer of 2010.

-Today the Center continues to serve as confidential advocates providing resource and support for students navigating the academic, legal, medical and emotional aftermath of sexual violence, sexual harassment, stalking and/or relationship violence.
-WGAC has also grown significantly in the areas of the educational programs and advocacy.
+Today SAFE Center continues to serve as confidential advocates providing resource and support for students navigating the academic, legal, medical and emotional aftermath of sexual violence, sexual harassment, stalking and/or relationship violence.
+SAFE has also grown significantly in the areas of the educational programs and advocacy.
 Trainings and workshops that are facilitated throughout campus by our professional staff and very talented peer educators, the Red Whistle Brigade.
-Signature programs include the Feminist Thought & Activism Conference (started in 2005), Consent Turns Me on Campaign and Reframe.
-Advocacy, once complete volunteer maintained, has expanded to three full, professional advocates, a secondary survivor workshop, and trauma-informed yoga groups.
+Signature programs include the Feminist Queer Empowerment Conference (started in 2005), Consent Turns Me on Campaign, and programming around the theme of Grow Consent Culture.
+Survivor Support Services, once complete volunteer maintained, has expanded to five full, professional advocates and three interpersonal violence counselors.